Are you interested in becoming a certified Project Management Professional (PMP®) in Nigeria?

 - Before the exam starts there is a short tutorial that explains how to use the computer and software.
 Don’t skip it.
 There is important information in the tutorial.

 If you require a training center or study materials for your exams and you live in Nigeria, you can contact me.

 Congratulations on starting your journey toward gaining the Project Management Professional (PMP®) certification!

 PMI, PMP, and PMBOK are trademarks of the Project Management Institute, Inc.

 Latest posts by Jerry Ihejirika (see all)

-- Taking Project Management to the Grassroots in Africa - September 17, 2014
+- Andrew Filev’s Wrike Wants to Bring Project Management and Collaboration to the Masses - October 17, 2014